mjseaman/dev_bootcamp_phase3_prep/README.md

 Contribution is Encouraged
 -------------

-For those who would be so kind to contribute to this project please fork, add changes, and do a pull request.
+For those who would be so kind to contribute to this project, please fork, add changes, and do a pull request.
 The more input the merrier.
 Let's help give back to DBC and improve the experience and success of those coming after us.

 \#SlugLife